thelfer/MFrontGenericInterfaceSupport/docs/web/mgis_fenics_multiphase_model.md

 \newcommand{\div}{\operatorname{div}}
 \newcommand{\jump}[1]{[\![#1]\!]}
 \newcommand{\avg}[1]{\left\langle#1\right\rangle}$

-# Multiphase model for fiber-reinforced materials

 This demo explores the full capability of MFront's recent extension to handling generalized behaviours, namely involving different pairs of fluxes and gradients, as well as FEniCS versatility to solve generic PDEs.

-This will be illustrated on a generalized continuum model called *multiphase model* in the context of fiber-reinforced materials <cite data-cite="bleyer2018multiphase">(Bleyer, 2018)</cite>.
+This will be illustrated on a generalized continuum model called *multiphase model* in the context of fiber-reinforced materials [@bleyer2018multiphase].

-## A quick primer on the multiphase model
+# A quick primer on the multiphase model

 The multiphase model is a higher-grade (i.e. with enhanced kinematics) generalized continuum which represents a biphasic material (the main application being fiber-reinforced materials) by a superposition of two phases (say *matrix* and *fiber* phases), each possessing their own kinematics and in mutual interaction.
 Each phase kinematics is described by a displacement field $\bU^1$ and $\bU^2$ for the matrix and fiber phase respectively.

-In the present case, each phase is a standard Cauchy continuum but other variants, including fiber bending effects for instance, exist, see <cite data-cite="debuhan2017elastic">(de Buhan et al., 2017)</cite> for more details.
+In the present case, each phase is a standard Cauchy continuum but other variants, including fiber bending effects for instance, exist, see [@debuhan2017elastic] for more details.

 * **Generalized strains**: infinitesimal strain in each phase $\beps^j=\nabla^s \bU^j$ and relative displacement between both phases $\bV = \bU^2-\bU^1$